fab411/obsidian-desktop-entry/README.md

 ## About The Project

-This guide helps you create a `.desktop` file to add an application shortcut to your Linux desktop environment (GNOME, KDE, XFCE, etc.).
+This guide helps you create a User-specific `.desktop` file in to add an application shortcut to your Linux desktop environment (GNOME, KDE, XFCE, etc.).
 Once added, the shortcut will be searchable using the **Super key**, and you can pin it to favorites.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>